madvirus/cucumber-tables/README.md

 ## Converting row to object

-Use MapRowRap#convertTo method to convert row values to object:
+Use DataTableWrap#getListAs method to convert row values to object:

 ```
 Feature: sample feature